vriesmarcel/FeatureToggles/readme.md

 # Exercise 1: Creating a build
 Before we can release the software, we need to build it first.
 For this we create a new CI build using the Standard VSTS visual Studio 2017 hosted Agent pool

-Go to the build tab and create a new build
+* Go to the build tab and create a new build
-Pick the template for ASP.NET web applications
+* Pick the template for ASP.NET web applications

-Point to the git repo you just populated with the MVC Music Store sample that is provided.
+* Point to the git repo you just populated with the MVC Music Store sample that is provided.

-Add an extra step to the build to also include any files that can be found in the source control folder called provisioning.
-We will add files to this folder later to provision our azure resources to run the application.
+* Add an extra step to the build definition to also include any files that can be found in the source control folder called **provisioning**.
+We will add files to this folder later to provision our Azure resources to run the application.

-Run the build and see if it runs successfully and that you find in the artifact store the zip files that are required to do a web deployment (mvcmusicstore.zip file)
+* Run the build and see if it runs successfully and that you find in the artifact store the zip files that are required to do a web deployment (mvcmusicstore.zip file)

 # Exercise 2: Creating a Release pipeline for a canary release
 We create a basic release pipeline first that can deploy our application to an Azure webapp.